TakundaKatsidzira/TakundaKatsidzira/README.md

 Welcome to my GitHub profile!
 I'm a student passionate about data driven insights

 ## 🚀 About Me

+Learning Programming with a interest in real world problem solving and AI

 ## GOALS
 *  Learn Python;
 *  Learn OOP and Data Structures and Algorithms;